sgaunet/k8see-webui/README.md

 * [k8see-exporter](https://github.com/sgaunet/k8see-exporter) : Deployment inside the kubernetes cluster to export events in a redis stream
 * [k8see-importer](https://github.com/sgaunet/k8see-importer) : Tool that read the redis stream to import events in a database (PostGreSQL)
 * [k8see-webui](https://github.com/sgaunet/k8see-webui) : Web interface to query the database
+* [k8see-deploy](https://github.com/sgaunet/k8see-deploy) : kubernetes manifests to deploy k8see-exporter and also the whole procedure to deploy a full test environment in a k8s cluster (with kind).

 **It's actually in development, not production ready**